ImageMagick/Usage-Markdown/morphology/index.md

 The "`-virtual-pixel`" setting is also provided to ensure the any shape that touches the edge of the rectangular image container is also thought to be surrounded by transparency.

 The result of the distance function in this case is a 'linear ramp' or 'bevel' which can produce some sharp looking effects.
-As such a a small "`-sigmoidal-contrast`" modification will smooth this transition from transparency to opaque.
+As such a small "`-sigmoidal-contrast`" modification will smooth this transition from transparency to opaque.
 The higher the strength ('`3`' in the above) the sharper the feathering will be at the edge.
 If you like to have the feather 'taper' more smoothly into transparency, replace the '`0%`' in the above code, with '`50%`' to place the 'shoulder' of the sigmoidal curve in the middle of the 10 pixel feather.